ibm-cloud-docs/satellite/monitor.md

 #### Location tunnel numbers
 {: #ibm_satellite_link_location_tunnel_count}

 The total number of {{site.data.keyword.satelliteshort}} link tunnel servers present at the endpoint.
+One tunnel server is created for each cluster in your {{site.data.keyword.satelliteshort}} location, including clusters that run {{site.data.keyword.satelliteshort}}-enabled services and {{site.data.keyword.openshiftshort}} clusters that you create.

 | Metadata | Description |
 |----------|-------------|